Purpose of the Grant Program

 The scholar will be a member of the lecturer team in the respective competence area.
 At Haaga-Helia, a team teaching model is applied, and the scholar works closely with other lecturers.
 Scholar may be responsible for teaching a full study course or parts of courses depending on the work plan agreed.

-The grant cannot be used for advancing one's own academic research.
+Please note that the grant cannot be used for advancing one's own academic research.

 Finnish Universities of Applied Sciences (UAS) train professionals with an emphasis on the labor market needs, and they conduct applied research and development, which supports teaching and learning and promotes regional development.
-The education in UAS emphasizes co-operation with business and service sectors.
+The education in UAS emphasizes co-operation with the business and service sectors.
 UAS education provides students with practical preparation for entering the labor market.

 Specializations